-Magnachip Sold to Chinese Private Equity Fund for $1.4B
+Magnachip Reaches Buyout Agreement with Chinese Private Equity Fund for $1.4B

 Magnachip Semiconductor Corporation announces $1.4 billion buyout agreement with China-based private equity firm Wise Road Capital.